scala/actors-migration/src/jekyll/actor-migration-guide.md

     scala.actors._ -> akka.actor._
     scala.actors.migration.pattern.ask -> akka.pattern.ask
     scala.actors.migration.Timeout -> akka.util.Timeout

-Occurrences of `ActWithStash` must be replaced with `ActWithStash` (in the `akka.actor.ActorDSL` object).
-This can be done conveniently using a renaming import (using an import selector clause):

-    import akka.actor.ActorDSL.{ ActWithStash => ActWithStash }

-This imports Akka's `ActWithStash` and renames it to `ActWithStash`.
-This way, it is not necessary to textually replace all occurrences of `ActWithStash`.

 Also, method declarations `def receive =` in `ActWithStash` should be prepended with `override`.